TonyM1958/FoxESS-Cloud/README.md

 + $1 = the path to the folder containing foxess.py and private.py with the user credentials required.
 Default is the current directory
 + $2 = True to upload partial data for today.
 The default is False and uploads complete data from yesterday

-For example, the first command line uploads data for yesterday.
-The second line uploads data for today:
+For example, the first command line uploads complete data for yesterday.
+The second line uploads partial data for today:

 ```
 ./pvoutput.sh